Second Act Success Career Podcast: Career Transitions and Business Startup Advice for Women

-Welcome to the Second Act Success Career Podcast, your go-to resource for inspiration and advice on how to navigate career transitions as you launch a business of your own.
-Hosted by Shannon Russell, a former television producer turned entrepreneur and career transition coach, this podcast is designed to guide and inspire you through the journey of transitioning careers and starting a business to pursue your second act in life.
+Welcome to the Second Act Success Career Podcast, your go-to resource for career inspiration and advice on how to navigate career transitions as you enter entrepreneurship and launch a business of your own.
+Hosted by Shannon Russell, a former television producer turned entrepreneur and career transition coach, this podcast is designed to guide you through the journey of making a career change as you pursue your "second act" in life.

 🌟 Are you considering a career change?